airr-community/airr-standards/docs/api/adc_api.rst

 were approved through a vote by the AIRR Community at the AIRR Community Meeting in December 2017.

+This has resulted in the creation of the AIRR Data Commons (ADC), a network of distributed AIRR Standards compliant repositories that can be queried by the ADC API described here.
+More information about the ADC and the component repositories in the ADC can be found on the :ref:`AIRR Data Commons page<DataCommons>`.

 .. __: https://github.com/airr-community/common-repo-wg/blob/v0.7.0/recommendations.md

 Overview